Luke Grimm: Professional career

 Grimm signed with the Los Angeles Chargers as an undrafted free agent on April 26, 2025.
 On August 26, Grimm was waived and re-signed to the practice squad five days later.
+He signed a reserve/futures contract with Los Angeles on January 13, 2026.

+On August 19, 2026, Grimm was waived/injured by the Chargers and reverted to injured reserve the next day.
+On August 25, 2026, Grimm was waived with an injury settlement.